 There are a number of attractive walking routes through and around the nature reserve, including the East Devon Way.
 This long-distance trail runs from Exmouth to Lyme Regis and links with the South West Coast Path at both ends.
 Two permissive paths through the site link with the East Devon Way, providing a selection of circular walks.

 Mature woodland, grazed meadow and springline mire are the predominant features of this site.

-The Countryside team is delighted that, in August 2015, Knapp Copse Local Nature Reserve car park has been awarded Dark Skies Discovery Site status.
-This means that it is a great place to go for stargazing because it is away from the worst of any local light pollution, it provide good sightlines of the sky and it has good public access.
+In August 2015, Knapp Copse Local Nature Reserve car park was awarded Dark Skies Discovery Site status.
+This means that it is a great place to go for stargazing because it is away from the worst of any local light pollution, it provides good sightlines of the sky and it has good public access.

-Knapp Copse is owned by Devon County Council and managed by our countryside team.
+Knapp Copse is owned by Devon County Council and managed by the East Devon District Council Countryside team.